shsiena/shsiena/README.md

             💻 <code>I like embedded, computer vision, and backend web development</code>
           </li>
           <li>
-            🎓 <code>I'm studying Mechatronics Engineering at the University of Waterloo</code>
+            🎓 <code>I'm studying mechatronics engineering at the University of Waterloo</code>
           </li>
           <li>
             🌺 <code>I develop with neovim on fedora linux</code>